morphoorg/morpho/README.md

 	- virtualenv
 	To read and save files, you will need either hdf5 or root:
 	- hdf5: libhdf5-serial-dev libhdf5-dev
-	- root: root-system from apt-get or sources from https://root.cern.ch

-	You will need to install via a package manager (such as apt-get):
-	- python-matplotlib
-	- python-pip
-	- git
-	- virtualenv
-	To read and save files, you will need either hdf5 or root:
-	- hdf5: libhdf5-serial-dev libhdf5-dev
-	- root: root-system from apt-get or sources from https://root.cern.ch
+	- root: root-system from apt-get or sources from https://root.cern.

 Install
 ======
   PyStan and the required packages may be installed from the Python Index Package using pip inside a virtual environment.

       virtualenv ~/path/to/the/virtualenvironment/env
-      pip install -r ~/path/to/morpho/requirements.txt
-      pip install -r ~/path/to/morpho/optional-requirements.txt
+      pip install .
+      pip install .[h5] #if you want to output h5 files

   Once all the required packages are installed on the virtualenvironment, one can load it using